Considering a ceramic filter for your home? Wondering how this water filter is made, what it removes, or where it’s installed?

 🤔 When Should you Use a Ceramic Water Filter?

 You Need a Reliable Portable Filter

-Portable ceramic filters are ideal for hiking and camping trips.
+Portable ceramic filters are ideal for hiking and camping trips, or for off grid living.
 If you plan to be off the grid and won’t have access to clean, safe drinking water, take a ceramic portable filter with you.
 The ceramic membrane will trap the likes of algae and protozoans, and you can flush the filter to get rid of any dirt and sediment buildup.

 You Want a Long-Lasting POU Filter